-Once the Hearing Officer has adjourned the hearing, the Hearing Officer will render a decision.
-The Hearing Officer may reach any one of the conclusions below:
+Once the Investigator has completed the investigative report, they will serve as decision maker and render a decision on responsibility for sex discrimination.
+The decision maker may reach any one of the conclusions below:

-- > Respondent was responsible for misconduct under the Policy. - > Respondent was not responsible for misconduct under the Policy.
+- Respondent was responsible for misconduct under the Policy. - Respondent was not responsible for misconduct under the Policy.